 In addition, it will be the responsibility of the Emergency Response Coordinator (or designee) to notify appropriate support and regulatory agencies concerning the situation.
 Particular attention will focus on discretion, depending on the type of emergency.
-The agencies that may be contacted are: 1.
-Cleveland Fire Department/HazMat (If not already called)
+The agencies that may be contacted are:

-1645 Superior Ave.

-Cleveland, Ohio 44114

-Phone: 911 or 216-621-1212

-2. Cuyahoga Emergency Communication System Local Emergency Planning Committee (LEPC) 1255 Euclid Ave.

-Cleveland, Ohio 44115 Phone: 216-771-1365

-Report a spill 24- hrs. a day

-3. Ohio Environmental Protection Agency Division of Emergency and Remedial Response Northeast District Office 2110 Aurora Road Twinsburg, Ohio 44087 Phone: 330-963-1200

-4. City of Cleveland Department of Public Health 1925 St. Clair Ave.
-Cleveland, Ohio 44114 Phone: 216-664-2324

-5. Division of Air Quality

-City of Cleveland

-Department of Public Health

-75 Erieview Plaza

-Cleveland, Ohio 44114

-Phone: 216-664-7442 (Air Pollution Hotline)
+- Cleveland Fire Department/HazMat (if not already called) 1645 Superior Ave.
+Cleveland, Ohio 44114 Phone: 911 or 216-621-1212 - 2.
+Cuyahoga Emergency Communication System Local Emergency Planning Commission (LEPC) 1255 Euclid Ave.
+Cleveland, Ohio 44115 Phone: 216-771-1365 - Ohio Environmental Protection Agency Division of Emergency and Remedial Response Northeast District Office 2110 Aurora Road Twinsburg, Ohio 44087 Phone: 1-800-282-9378 - 4.
+City of Cleveland Department of Public Health 1925 St. Clair Ave.
+Cleveland, Ohio 44114 Phone: 216-664-2300 - 5.
+Air Pollution Control City of Cleveland Department of Public Health 1925 St. Clair Ave.
+Cleveland, Ohio 44114 Phone: 216-441-7442 (Air Pollution Hotline) - Northeast Ohio Regional Sewer District Environmental & Maintenance Services Center 4747 East 49th Street Cuyahoga Heights, Ohio 44125 Phone: 216-641-6000

-6. Northeast Ohio Regional Sewer District Environmental & Maintenance Services Center 4747 East 49th Street Cuyahoga Heights, Ohio 44125 Phone: 216-641-6000 When reporting an incident, the Emergency Response Coordinator, or designee will include the following information:
+When reporting an incident, the Emergency Response Coordinator, or designee will include the following information:

-- 1. Name and telephone number - 2.
-Name and address of facility (include building name and room number). - 3.
-Time and type of incident (e.g. chemical spill, fire, explosion etc...) - 4 .Name and quantity of material(s) involved.
-Give as much specific detail regarding the incident as possible, including how the incident occurred. - 5.
-Extent of injuries or damage, if necessary - 6.
+1. Name and telephone number

+2. Name and address of facility (include building name and room number).

+3. Time and type of incident (e.g. chemical spill, fire, explosion etc...)

+4 .Name and quantity of material(s) involved.
+Give as much specific detail regarding the incident as possible, including how the incident occurred.

+- 5. Extent of injuries or damage, if necessary - 6.
 Possible hazards to human health, or the environment outside the facility. - 7.
 Other emergencies agencies that have or will be notified.

-The Ohio EPA will coordinate the emergency activities if they respond; if not the Chief of the Cleveland Fire Department (or designee) will assume responsibility if they are involved.
+The EPA will coordinate the emergency activities if they respond; if not the Chief of the Cleveland Fire Department (or designee) will assume responsibility if they are involved.
 Until such time when the Fire Chief (or designee) arrives, the University Emergency Response Coordinator (or designee) will be in charge of the incident until it is relinquished to another federal, state or local emergency authority agency.
 A command post will be set up to coordinate the emergency response activities.
 The University's Emergency Response Coordinator will be stationed by the command post to provide any information or services that are requested by any of the above agencies.
 The Emergency Response Coordinator will notify the University Administration of the events.
 Official statements regarding the incident/emergency will be made to the public only through the University's Public Relations spokesperson.

-IF the University Hazardous Waste Contingency Plan is implemented, the Emergency Response Coordinator shall, as required by OAC 3745-65-56 (I), submit within fifteen (15) days after the incident a written report on the incident to the Director of the Ohio EPA.
+IF the University Hazardous Waste Contingency Plan is implemented, the Emergency Response Coordinator shall, as required by OAC 3745-65-56 (J), submit within fifteen (15) days after the incident a written report on the incident to the Director of the Ohio EPA.
 The report shall include: